 Even though massive tourism threatens to take away some of its personality, it’s still home to some top-notch beaches in the world.
 There’s nothing wrong in saving two of three days to lay on one or more of them.
 It’s the perfect farewell to Portugal!

 While Faro is the only international airport in the region and it has some beautiful almost-deserted islands around – like the stunning Ilha do Farol, by all means don’t stick to this city.

-For a more tranquil place go to Lagos.
-Even though my top beach there has suffered a massive reengineering project which made it unrecognizable, there are some other great options around like Praia do Camilo, Praia dos Pinheiros or Praia da Luz – where some are still looking for Maddie McCann.
+There are some other great options around Lagos town like Praia do Camilo, Praia dos Pinheiros or Praia da Luz – where some are still looking for Maddie McCann.

 Check the road trip map for other suggestions for beaches in Algarve.